bnguyensn/bundler/README.md

 `test:dev` test a dev run

-`test:prod` test a production build
+`test:prod` test a production build.
+Note that the process will create a `node_modules/.cache/terser-webpack-plugin` folder.
+This just is `terser-webpack-plugin` caching its build results to improve build performance.

 The build tool's entry point is in `bin/bundler.js`.
 Start from there.